a collection of notes on areas of personal interest

 This next illustration, again Turkish in origin but more recent in manufacture, is placed here as a reminder that there are other forms of decoration that were, and are still, produced by Islamic designers, this piece being made of a hardwood inlaid with white shell pieces.
 As yet I have made no effort to analyse this design as it doesn’t really fall within the ambit of these studies, but casual inspection suggests there is an underlying framework governing its design.

-However, this example is here to remind and illustrate that not all Islamic design has a geometrical basis to it.
-In fact it appears to be completely free-form in its design and is a modern piece of work.
-The photograph shows the junction of the wall and floor within the Grand Mosque at Abu Dhabi.
-It may seem out of place in the context of Gulf architecture, and perhaps has more resonance with Mughal design.
+However, here is something rather different.
+This example has been introduced in order to remind and illustrate that not all Islamic design has a geometrical basis to it.
+In fact this work appears to be completely free-form in its design and is a modern piece of work.
+The first photograph shows the junction of the wall and floor within the Grand Mosque at Abu Dhabi.
+It may seem to an outside observer a little out of place in the context of Gulf architecture, perhaps having more resonance with Mughal design.
+This detail of the wall and floor junction clearly shows there is no geometrical framework behind the design and that it is freeform.
 Significantly, and another reason for the illustration being here, the flowers in the wall are raised, a technique that encourages the the sense of touch, introducing another sense to the enjoyment of the space and its containing surfaces.

-This next example, that of an embossed and inlaid brass dish in three finish colours, is perhaps a more familiar example of Islamic design work.
+This next example, that of an embossed and inlaid brass dish in three finish colours, is a more familiar example of Islamic design work but can be seen to have a passing relationship with the freeform design above.
 Geometrically it is based on an eight-point geometry for setting out its outer cursive decoration, and a six-point geometry within the central area which incorporates and surrounds a simple calligraphic motif.
-The design has a very strong cursive feel to it.
+Both geometries have been established from the same horizontal base.
+The design has a very strong cursive feel to it and might even be thought to be related to Celtic patterns which would have developed considerably earlier.

 Before looking at the next few examples of geometrical designs utilising Kufic calligraphy, it might be useful to place here an example of Kufic calligraphy in order to show something of the basis of the geometric work on which it was based.
 This is the oldest style of Arabic calligraphy, originating in what is now Iraq, its importance reinforced by its being the style in which the first copies of the Holy Quran were written.
 This example is of early kufic.